April 1st Deadline – Tips on how to prepare for Tax appeals

 Do not let this keep you from reaching out to your local tax assessor any time during the tax year.
 Before filing a tax appeal, we can accurately evaluate and discuss your tax assessment.

-Some people hire real estate appraisers such as Coast Appraisers and Consultants to prepare a property appraisal.
+Some people hire real estate appraisers such as Coast Appraisers LLC to prepare a property appraisal.
 In some extreme cases, people hire firms specializing in tax appeals and attorneys.

 Remember that in your county with revised calendars the reassessment date may be different.
 Some are January 15th while the other is April 1st, so check with your municipality.